Astig-1982/The-Quiz-Project/README.md

 **Result**:

 The game is fully responsive as expected, all elements and content fit within their boundaries and are easy to see on any device.

+## Features:

+* Five differents sections which are visible only one at a time.
+* Display of different quotes, relevant to the category chosen.
+* Call-to-action button that allows you to restart the game immediately as it's finished.
+* Animated trophy upon winning the game.

+### Five different sections:

+I've decided to use five different sections that will be hidden from the user and only visible when they are called.
+Only one section at a time is visible to the user.
+This makes - in my opinion - the game and the navigations through menus more intuitive.

+**Implementaion:**

+The sections are hidden or shown by using the jQuery methods show() and hide().
+They are called at certain events during the game.
+For example, upon clicking on the 'START QUIZ' button from the landing page, the main section will hide and the category section will be displayed.